eswaraprakash/GIST-Demo/README.md

-Code Assessment for Front-end Engineer
-Goal
-The goal of this technical assessment is to evaluate ability and core competency in
-areas relevant to the front-end development at EventMobi.
-These include:
-• Ability to use JavaScript MVC frameworks to interact with APIs.
-• Competence with creation and implementation of basic designs.
-• Aptitude with HTML and CSS to create clean, readable and performant code.
-Through the completion of this test, you will be able to demonstrate your abilities
-as a developer.
 Details
 Use the API provided by GitHub Gist API (which is documented here), create a basic
 website as a single-page app with React.